albapa/Jagla/README.md

 in the HOOMD-Blue manual.)

-The file ``nested_sampling_input.inp`` is an example input file to perform nested sampling calculations on the Jagla model, with the pymatnest package at constant pressure. (model parameters to be specified within the Fortran package supplied with pymatnest)
+The file ``nested_sampling_input.inp`` is an example input file to perform nested sampling calculations on the Jagla model, with the pymatnest package at constant pressure.

 [TI scripts to be added]